projectatomic/papr/docs/DISTROS.md

 You can download the image yourself from https://getfedora.org/en/atomic/download/.

-### fedora/27/atomic/pungi
+### fedora/28/atomic/pungi

 These are fetched from koji after the (currently daily) runs of [pungi](https://pagure.io/pungi).

-### fedora/26/atomic
+### fedora/27/atomic

-This is the last officially released Fedora 26 Atomic Host image, which is no longer updated.
-It will be removed once projects have migrated to Fedora 27.
+This is the last officially released Fedora 27 Atomic Host image, which is no longer updated.
+It will be removed once projects have migrated to Fedora 28.

-### fedora/26/cloud, fedora/27/cloud
+### fedora/27/cloud, fedora/28/cloud

 These are the officially supported Cloud images from Fedora.
 They are not usually updated after initial release.
 You can download the image yourself from https://alt.fedoraproject.org/en/cloud/.

-### fedora/27/cloud/pungi

-These are fetched from koji after the (currently daily) runs of [pungi](https://pagure.io/pungi).
-They are more up-to-date, but haven't been as thoroughly validated.

 ## CentOS streams: